CederGroupHub/smol/docs/src/developer_guide/guide.rst

 Guidelines
 ----------

-* All code should have tests.
+* All code should have unit tests.
 * Code should be well documented following `google style <https://google.github.io/styleguide/pyguide.html>`_  docstrings.
-* All code should pass the pre-commit hooks.
+* All code should pass the pre-commit hook.
+The code follows the `black code style <https://black.readthedocs.io/en/stable/>`_.
-* Additional dependencies should only be added when they are critical.
-More often than not it is best to simply delegate directly to using external packages rather than adding them to the source code.
+* Additional dependencies should only be added when they are critical or if they are already a :mod:`pymatgen` dependency.
+More often than not it is best to avoid adding a new dependency by simply delegating to directly using the external packages rather than adding them to the source code.
 * Implementing new features should be more fun than tedious.

 Adding code contributions